The festival

 An experience accessible to all

-The FIFCL is a joyful and glamorous celebration, open to all cinephiles: young or experienced, able-bodied or disabled, schoolchildren, students, teachers, company directors, partners, actors, scriptwriters, directors, casting directors, or simply adventurers of laughter.
+For the past 11 years, the FIFCL has been celebrating comedy films from all over the world, bringing together those who create and love them.
+Led by a team of enthusiasts, the festival is above all a joyful and glamorous celebration, open to all cinephiles: young or experienced, able-bodied or disabled, schoolchildren, students, teachers, business leaders, partners, comedians, scriptwriters, directors, casting directors… or simply adventurers of laughter.

 A festival rich in encounters and discoveries